Personal initiative: Training entrepreneurs

 PI was used to create an effective training tool for entrepreneurs and micro-businesses in developing countries to improve their effectiveness.
 PI training has been studied with randomized controlled trials and shown to be successful.
 It leads to a proactive entrepreneurial mindset.
 Participants learn ways to set themselves apart from other businesses, as well as to anticipate problems, overcome setbacks, improve opportunity planning skills, and do other long-term planning.
 Not every experiment on PI training was successful, however the impact of personal initiative training was higher in a large randomised controlled filed experiment than Traditional Business training.

 Consequences

 Positive outcomes

-PI likely affects careers positively via several avenues.
+Higher PI workers benefit positively in their careers via several avenues including: